MytoZA/Superhero-App/README.md

 This is the Superhero App for the 2025 FNB App Academy.
-Developed by Mpumelelo 'MytoZA' Malinga
+Developed by Mpumelelo 'Myto_ZA' Malinga